 A network of underground tunnels intersecting beneath the block is believed to have helped safeguard munitions during Argentina's War of Independence, fought from 1810 to 1818.

 Monserrat is a neighborhood in the eastern part of the Buenos Aires Central Business District.
 Wedged between San Telmo and the Plaza de Mayo, the district is home to many of the city's oldest churches, modern government buildings and distinctive Beaux Arts buildings.

 Avenida de Mayo runs through the Monserrat district, connecting Plaza de Mayo and the Plaza de los Dos Congresos (Congressional Plaza).

 A block or two south of Plaza de Mayo, the older section of Monserrat begins.
-This is Buenos Aires' oldest neighborhood and even today, very little of the cityscape there is less than a hundred years old (except along Belgrano Avenue), thereby making a nearly seamless transition to the likewise historic San Telmo district, to the south.
+This is Buenos Aires' oldest neighborhood.
+Even today, very little of the cityscape is less than a hundred years old (except along Belgrano Avenue), seamlessly transitioning to the likewise historic San Telmo district to the south.

 Notable sites in the Monserrat district include:

 - Buenos Aires Cabildo

 - Colegio Nacional de Buenos Aires

 - Jesuit Temple of St. Ignatius and College (Manzana de las Luces)